Gholamrezadar/gholamrezadar/README.md

 ## A list of Projects to check

+🧠 AI/ML
+- [Conditional GAN MNSIT](https://github.com/Gholamrezadar/Conditional-GAN-MNIST) trying to understand how a condition vector can be used to control which subset of the training data should the generator sample from using a single model, as opposed to creating a seperate model for every subset of training data.
+- [GAN MNIST](https://github.com/Gholamrezadar/GAN-MNIST) Simple FC GAN implementation for understanding how GANs are implemented and trained.
+- [2D GAN Experiment](https://github.com/Gholamrezadar/GAN-2D-data) Trying to understand how GANs find training data's underlying distribution.
+In this case how do they find the subset of R^2 where the data is drawn from.
+- [Face Keypoints detection](https://github.com/Gholamrezadar/facial_keypoints_detection) Detecting 68 keypoints on the human face using various deep learning models.
+(Experiment)
+- [Triangle Keypoints detection](https://github.com/Gholamrezadar/triangle_keypoints_detection) A toy example for experimenting with keypoint regression using a very simple handmade dataset.
+- [Universal Function Approximation](https://github.com/Gholamrezadar/Universal-Function-Approximator) An experiment to understand how shallow neural networks can approximate any function.
+READ IT. it has nice pics.
+- [Chess Piece Classification (Notebook)](https://colab.research.google.com/drive/1PCrSGmPi8i_h-OLC3PiESpEyC1v2k2JL?usp=sharing) Fine-tuning EfficientNet on a Chess Piece Dataset.
+- [MNIST Classification](https://github.com/Gholamrezadar/mnist-classification) The most basic CV pytorch project.
+A good boilerplate for starting a simple pytorch project.
+(MLP and CNN)
+- [Name Nationality Classification](https://github.com/Gholamrezadar/name-nationality-classification) The most basic NLP pytorch project.
+Classifying names using a character-level MLP and RNN.
+- [Interactive Segmentation](https://github.com/Gholamrezadar/interactive-segmentation-ViT) Interactive segmentation script using SAM model.

 📸 Image Processing / CV
 - [Computer Vision Exercises](https://github.com/Gholamrezadar/computer-vision-exercises) Repository containing homework assignments for my Computer Vision course.
 - [Digital Image Processing Exercises](https://github.com/Gholamrezadar/digital-image-processing-exercises) Repository containing homework assignments for my Digital Image Processing course.